djohnson2718/AirsoftTarget/README.md

 Here's a picture of the back of the board with the wiring.
 ![Wiring picture](https://github.com/djohnson2718/AirsoftTarget/raw/main/pics/wiring.jpg)

-Here's a video of what it looks like in action.
+Here's a video, showing the front and what it looks like in action.
 (Normally I would be shooting it with the gun, not tapping with plier handles, but it is too cold outside right now!)

 [Video, link to Google photos](https://photos.app.goo.gl/cAEQtu8iNaSoJwes9)

 ## Status